 Depending on the way that you learn, there are numerous techniques for memorising, and your brilliant notes will have helped you consolidate and understand the material along the way, making it much easier for you to remember all those facts!

-Included in memorisation techniques are those in our revision techniques blog, such as word association, flashcards and study groups.
-Treat these techniques like and game.
-Go through your notes alongside your flashcards etc. and after a few times you’ll find that you won’t need your notes to remember the concise information on your flashcards.
+Included in memorisation techniques are those in our revision techniques blogs, such as word association, flashcards and study groups.
+Treat these techniques like a game.
+Go through your notes alongside your flashcards etc. and after a few times, you’ll find that you won’t need your notes to remember the concise information on your flashcards.

-In Phases 1 and 2, as you’ll be taking in so much information you’ll want to take frequent breaks, for example 30 minutes of studying with a 10-minute break.
-In your 10-minute break it’s important not to do anything where you’ll recevive new information, as your brain will go into information overload and won’t be able to process the information you learnt while revising.
-This means that you can’t go on Facebook or Twitter, read any news articles etc. A better break would involve exercise or some fresh air.
+In Phases 1 and 2, as you’ll be taking in so much information you’ll want to take frequent breaks, for example, 30 minutes of studying with a 10-minute break.
+In your 10-minute break, it’s important not to do anything where you’ll receive new information, as your brain will go into information overload and won’t be able to process the information you've learnt while revising.
+This means that you can’t go on Facebook or Twitter, read any news articles, etc. A better break would involve exercise or some fresh air.

-Unfortunately, merely memorising you material is not enough!
-Writing exam answers is a skill which can be likened to playing a game.
-In a game you’d practice moves to improve, not memorise the said moves.
+Unfortunately, merely memorising your material is not enough!
+Writing exam answers is a skill that can be likened to playing a game.
+In a game, you’d practice moves to improve, not memorise the said moves.
 Other research confirms that practising retrieving information is one of the best ways to ensure you remember it.

 Starting past paper questions early means that you can establish a base from which, via further and regular assessment, you can judge your progress.
 You can identify the subjects, modules and topics which require more work, so you can then go back to your notes to consolidate your knowledge.

-From past papers you’ll also be able to understand exam technique.
+From past papers, you’ll also be able to understand exam techniques.
 Examiners’ reports can be found with past papers and tell you what they like to read.
-For essay subjects this means that they might tell you whether they will give you high marks for criticisms to viewpoints etc., whilst in science subjects they will offer you model answers (which you can learn off my heart) and examples of what not to do.
+For essay subjects, this means that they might tell you whether they will give you high marks for criticisms to viewpoints etc., whilst in science subjects, they will offer you model answers (which you can learn off by heart) and examples of what not to do.
 Those that do well in their GCSEs and A-levels have stated that they spent most of their time learning the exam technique and answering answers to the examiner’s specification, rather than on memorising their notes.

-As, by this point, you are not consolidating information you should be able to revise for at least an hour, probably two, without a break and then treat yourself have a longer break afterwards.
+As, by this point, you are not consolidating information you should be able to revise for at least an hour, probably two, without a break and then treat yourself to have a longer break afterward.